Governing Board

 Dr. James is a past member of the National Academies of Sciences, Engineering and Medicine’s Health and Medicine (NASEM) Roundtable on the Promotion of Health Equity and has served on several NASEM committees.
 She has published a number of peer-reviewed articles.
 Dr. James holds her doctorate in health policy and her bachelor’s degree in psychology from Harvard University.

-Mara McDermott is a Vice President at McDermott+Consulting.
-She is an accomplished health care executive with a deep understanding of federal health care law and policy, including delivery system reform, physician payment and Medicare payment models.
-Most recently Mara served as the senior vice president of federal affairs at America’s Physician Groups (formerly the California Association of Physician Groups, CAPG), a professional association representing medical groups and independent practice associations practicing in capitated, coordinated care models.
-As head of the Washington, DC, office, Mara worked on behalf of the association’s member organizations to advance policies that promoted coordinated care, including working with members of Congress and their staffs, the administration, health policy stakeholders and coalitions to advance alternative payment models.
-Mara’s work covered a wide variety of issue areas, including implementation of the Medicare Access and CHIP Reauthorization Act (MACRA) and Medicare Advantage policy, as well as issues related to the Medicare physician fee schedule and Medicare accountable care organizations.
-Previously, Mara was counsel in the health industry practice at a law firm in Washington, DC.
-In that role, she focused on a variety of issues affecting health industry clients, with a particular emphasis on health policy and regulatory issues facing physician organizations, hospitals, pharmaceutical companies and academic medical institutions.
+Mara McDermott is the Chief Executive Officer of Accountable for Health, a Washington D.C.-based advocacy organization committed to accelerating the adoption of effective accountable care.
+She is an accomplished healthcare executive with deep expertise in federal healthcare law and policy, including delivery system reform, physician payment and payment models.
+Previously, Mara was Vice President at McDermott+Consulting, where she worked with clients to advance policies related to value-based care.
+Prior to that, she was senior vice president of federal affairs at America’s Physician Groups (formerly the California Association of Physician Groups, CAPG), a professional association representing medical groups and independent practice associations working in capitated, coordinated care models.
+Mara is an attorney by training and previously served as counsel in the health industry practice at Akin Gump in Washington, D.C.
+In that role, she focused on a variety of issues affecting health industry clients, with an emphasis on health policy and regulatory issues facing physician organizations, hospitals, pharmaceutical companies and academic medical institutions.

-Dr. Rhee is the Senior Vice President and Chief Medical Officer of Aetna where he oversees all clinical capabilities with a focus on enhancing the quality.
-He leads the innovative design and implementation of new integrated health care management strategies and population health solutions.
-Prior to CVS Health, Dr. Rhee was Vice President and Chief Health Officer at IBM where he was lead physician, public health and clinical executive leader for the global workforce of over 350,000 in 170 countries and was responsible for IBM’s efforts to transform health through data, analytics, artificial intelligence, and services for hospitals, health systems, providers, health plans, employers, governments, and life science companies.
+Dr. Rhee is the President and CEO of the National Association of Community Health Centers where he leads efforts to advance health equity and support the mission of community health centers.
+Throughout his career, he has worked to advance primary care, public health, and health equity for underserved populations.
+Prior to NACHC, Dr. Rhee was Senior Vice President and Chief Medical Officer of Aetna where he oversaw all clinical capabilities with a focus on enhancing quality.
+There, he led the innovative design and implementation of new integrated health care management strategies and population health solutions.
+Dr. Rhee previously served as the Vice President and Chief Health Officer at IBM where he was lead physician, public health and clinical executive leader for the global workforce of over 350,000 in 170 countries and was responsible for IBM’s efforts to transform health through data, analytics, artificial intelligence, and services for hospitals, health systems, providers, health plans, employers, governments, and life science companies.
 Earlier in his career, Dr. Rhee was Chief Public Health Officer at HRSA and Director of Innovation at NIH.
 He also worked as a National Health Services Corps primary care physician and Chief Medical Officer in Washington, D.C., and Baltimore and taught at GW University.
 Dr. Rhee earned his dual medical residency training in internal medicine and pediatrics from Cedars-Sinai Medical Center, his medical degree from the Keck School of Medicine at USC, a master’s degree in Healthcare Policy from Harvard University, and a BS in Molecular Biophysics and Biochemistry from Yale University.

 Dr. Kosali Simon is a nationally known health economist who specializes in applying economic analysis in the context of health insurance and health care policy.
 She is the Herman B Wells Endowed Professor and Associate Vice Provost for Health Sciences at Indiana University.
 Her current research mainly focuses on the impact of health insurance reform on health care and labor market outcomes, and on the causes and consequences of the opioid crisis.